Stem Cell Medicine Research Group

 This technology provides us with an opportunity to study tissues derived from a patient’s own cells.
 We have developed differentiation methods to generate retinal and inner ear organoids from iPS cells.
 We work with organoids as they replicate aspects of normal development and provide unlimited quantities of cells for research.
 Organoids are also amenable to molecular and imaging approaches.

-Our group's main areas of research involve the differentiation of human iPS cells into retinal and inner ear organoids to understand why degenerative diseases occur in the eye and ear, as well as to aid the development of cell therapies.
+Our group's main areas of research involve the differentiation of human iPS cells into retinal and inner ear organoids to understand the development of the human retina and to model diseases.

 Our projects in this area aim to investigate the pathophysiology of USH syndrome using iPS cells and thus improve our understanding of USH syndrome.
 Mutations in over 13 genes have been identified to cause USH, especially affecting sensory hair cells and photoreceptors in the inner ear and retina, respectively.
 The lack of animal models that faithfully replicate the human pathology means that little is known about its pathophysiology and the mechanism of cellular degeneration, hindering the development of new therapies.
 Currently no treatments are available for the retinal defect and only a limited number of the patients can benefit from cochlear implants.
 Hair and photoreceptor sensory cells share common structural features, such as cilia and ribbon synapses, and the USH syndromes can therefore be regarded as diseases of cilia ("ciliopathies").